 To provide programming for participants regardless of their financial situation or academic background.

-To provide role models in science and particularly engineering for both girls and boys.
+To provide role models in science and particularly engineering.

 To introduce university to children as a non-threatening institution, by exposing them to the engineering laboratories and facilities at Queen's.